AdobeDocs/federated-audience-composition.en/help/start/e-release-notes.md

 * **Incremental Updates in profile enrichment use cases**

     The Save profiles activity now supports incremental updates.
-This enables marketers to query and update incremental data while enriching profiles with data from external data warehouses.
+With incremental updates, you can query and update incremental data while enriching profiles with data from external data warehouses.

 ## April '25 release {#fac-25-4}